900 Series: Facilities & Sites

 902.11 - Asbestos Containing Materials

-The district will annually notify, appoint, and train appropriate employees as necessary for asbestos management and containment.
+The district will annually notify, appoint, and train appropriate employees, as necessary.

 Adopted: 6/09